Help

 2. Choose the folders you want to scan (you can scan even your Photos libraries).

-5. Select unneeded duplicate and similar pictures.
+4. Select unneeded duplicate or similar pictures.

-7. find duplicate pictures on mac
+6. Finding duplicate pictures on Mac

 Duplicate Music